ihcsim/go-101/README.md

 ------- | -----------
 `stack` | A stack data structure demonstrating the usage of `interface{}`.
 `discountcalculator` | A discount calculator demonstrating the usage of function values and closures.
+`bigdigits` | A program that takes a numeric input and magnifies the number to stdout.
+Run `$GOPATH/bin/bigdigits --help` for usages.